-Due to its evergreen nature, this Magnolia is hugely popular.
-Therefore offer it in a variety of forms and sizes, ranging from young Magnolia bushes right through to large mature standard trees.
-Click here to browse other Magnolia varieties.
+Due to its evergreen nature and large flowers, this Magnolia is hugely popular.
+Therefore we offer it in a variety of forms and sizes, ranging from young Magnolia bushes right through to large mature standard trees.

 AKA Bull Bay tree, Southern Magnolia, Evergreen Magnolia, Laurel Magnolia, Loblolly Magnolia, Magnolia grandiflora Gallisoniensis

-Do not try to loosen the roots of magnolia trees before planting.
-They have a fleshy root system and can be quite fragile, teasing the roots can cause damage.
+Gently remove the pot but do not try to loosen the roots of Magnolia trees before planting.
+They have a fleshy root system and can be quite fragile.
 Using 50% of the original soil and 50% compost, fill in the hole and firm around gently.
 Make sure not to bank the soil up around the collar of the tree.

 For tree forms of Magnolia grandiflora, we recommend using a stake and tie kit and rabbit guard when planting, but these are not needed for the bush forms.
 The help and advice section has further information and videos.

-If you’re planting in dry weather, water well and regularly for the first few months.
-The same goes for spring and summer planting.
-Make sure to keep an eye on young Magnolia tree and increase watering if there are extended periods of hot or dry weather.
+If you’re planting Magnolia grandiflora in spring or summer, water well for the first few months.
+Increase watering if there are extended periods of hot or dry weather.
 Magnolias do not cope well with dry soils so this is especially important.
-If you’re planting in autumn, you may only need to water your tree a little.
-We stock a range of irrigation kits that make watering easier.
+If planting in autumn, you may only need to water a little.

 Most deliveries are made within a week of placing the order.
 All trees are carefully packed by our experienced team, with many despatched to our tried and tested couriers within 24 hours (please allow up to 10 days).
 There's no need to be in to receive your trees and you can request where they are left via the checkout.